k88hudson/libtastic/README.md

 2. An integration test in `test/integration/browser.test.js` to make sure the minified browser distribution (i.e. `dist/libtastic.min.js`) was built correctly.
 This is also run with karma.

 All the tests can be run with `npm test`, and are called from commands in `package.json`.

+# How to publish a new version

+## tdlr;

+Just run `npm version [patch/minor/major]`.
+That's it.

+## How this works

+Use [npm version](https://docs.npmjs.com/cli/version).
+Enter `npm version patch` in your terminal for a new patch version, `npm version minor` for a minor version, etc. This will trigger the following:

+1. Your tests will run (because of the `preversion` script defined in `package.json`)
+2. Your `package.json` will be updated with the new version number and a git tag will be created.
+3. Your code/tag will be pushed to `origin master`.
+Note that if you normally push code to somewhere other than `origin master`, or if you don't want to automatically push, you should update the `postversion` script.
+4. Your code/tag will be published to npm from Travis CI after the build is finished.

+# Travis CI

+The Travis configuration in `.travis.yml` sets up a few things for CI:

+- installs Firefox and runs the mocha and karma tests
+- if a new tag was pushed, it will publish the new version to npm

+In order to get this to work, you must do two things.

+1. Turn on building for your repo on https://travis-ci.org, by signing in and flipping the switch, or by using the travis cli: `travis enable -r yourgithub/yourrepo`
+2. Add a new email and encrypted api key to the `deploy` section of `.travis.yml` for npm publishing.
+You can find instructions for finding your key and encrypting it [here](https://docs.travis-ci.com/user/deployment/npm/).
+I usually create and authenticate a new single-purpose npm account (such as libtastic-publisher) for this publishing, but you can also just use your personal account.